 This is a core policy that forms part of the induction for all staff.
 It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.

-Date written: September 2023 Date of last update: September 2023

-Date agreed and ratified by Governing body: September 2023 Date of next full review: September 2024
+Date written: September 2024 Date of last update: December 2023 Date of next full review: September 2025

 This policy will be reviewed at least annually and/or following any updates to national and local guidance and procedures.

 Key Contacts